HPC-R/tt_matmul/README.md

 ## Build

-Clone the repository, initialise the `tt-power` submodule and build the code using the provided Makefile.
+Clone the repository, initialise the `tt_power` submodule and build the code using the provided Makefile.
 Note, for power draw measurements, we require openMP for threading in the host code.

 ```
 git clone git@github.com:markxio/tt-matmul.git